ziwot/merkle-airdrop/README.md

 - It is cheap because fees will be paid by the claimers.
 - It brings engagement, requiring some action from the claimers.

+Status is experimental / side-project.

+If you are looking for real airdrops, take a look at [organicgrowth.wtf](https://www.organicgrowth.wtf) (on etherlink)

 ## How it works?

 An airdrop project consists in off-chain and on-chain data: